elocemearg/atropine/README.md

 Atropine is a program written in Python which helps with running [FOCAL events](https://focalcountdown.co.uk/).
 It generates fixtures, takes results, works out the standings, and can display it all in a separate window suitable for showing on a public-facing screen.

 # Prerequisites
 To run Atropine (versions 1.0.0 and later) you need to have [Python 3](https://www.python.org/downloads/) installed.
 Other than a web browser (which I expect you already have, if you're reading this), Python 3 is now the only thing you need to install to be able to run Atropine.
-At the time of writing, the latest release of Python 3 is version 3.7.4, but if there's a later version on the [Python downloads page](https://www.python.org/downloads/) by the time you read this, then install that.
+You can get it from the [Python downloads page](https://www.python.org/downloads/).

 You use Atropine through your web browser, but it does **not** need access to the internet to run.
 Atropine is its own web server which runs on your own computer, and your browser connects to that.